ALLEGHENY MOUNTAIN INSTITUTE

 Life on the Mountain

 It’s hard not to fall in love with our Allegheny Mountain Farm campus.
-Set on hundreds of acres in rural Highland County, the farm is situated on an old farmstead at a triple watershed divide and bordered by both the Monongahela and George Washington National Forests.
-Not only is the soil rich for growing abundant amounts of food, the farm is surrounded by picture-perfect mountain views, bubbling springs and a night sky lit up by the Milky Way.
+Not only is the soil rich for growing abundant amounts of food, the farm is surrounded by picture-perfect mountain views, bubbling springs, hundreds of acres of natural forests, and a night sky lit up by the Milky Way.

-Off the mountain, Fellows are welcomed into a rich Appalachian culture and the close-knit surrounding community.
-Just 30 minutes away, the town of Monterey offers a full Farmer's Market, restaurants, and community events throughout the summer.
+Off the mountain, Fellows are welcomed into a rich Appalachian culture and the close-knit community of Highland County.

 As an AMI Fellow, you will build a life-long community with a cohort of individuals passionate about living sustainably and cooperatively with nature.